WORLD

 The

-found in the state of Pennsylvania alone.
-Another 20 to 30% are
+be found in the state of Pennsylvania alone.
+Another 20 to 30%

-to be found in the neighbouring state of New York.
-Together these
+are to be found in the neighbouring state of New York.
+Together

-two states must have at least 80% of the name in America.
-Earlier
+these two states must have at least 80% of the name in America.

-that there was a steady flow of McGinleys into America from 1840
+seen that there was a steady flow of McGinleys into America from

-as McGinley, Ginley, Ginly as well as the very rare variants (Mc)Ginnery
+found as McGinley, Ginley, Ginly as well as the very rare variants

-and McGuinley.
-The McGinley name has been recorded in America since
+(Mc)Ginnery and McGuinley.
+The McGinley name has been recorded

 CANADA